Kong/developer.konghq.com/app/_kong_plugins/cors/index.md

 configured with a `paths` setting.
 The CORS plugin does not work for routes that are being resolved using a custom DNS (the `hosts` property).

-To learn how to configure `paths` for a route, read the [Proxy Reference](/gateway/traffic-control/proxy/).